 Understanding Your Options

-The foreclosure defense attorneys at the Law Offices of Evan M. Rosen are dedicated to treating our clients like we would want to be treated and to treating our clients cases as if they were our own.
+The foreclosure defense attorneys at the Law Offices of Evan M. Rosen are dedicated to treating our clients like we would want to be treated and to treating our clients' cases as if they were our own.

-If you or someone you know is facing foreclosure, the Florida foreclosure defense attorneys at the Law Offices of Evan M. Rosen, can help.
-You are welcome to read more about your options below or you can contact us now for a FREE CONSULTATION by calling 855-55-ROSEN or by filling out our online form.Common Options If You Are Behind on Your Payments or Facing Foreclosure
+If you or someone you know is facing foreclosure, the Fort Lauderdale and Hollywood foreclosure defense attorneys at the Law Offices of Evan M. Rosen can help.
+You are welcome to read more about your options below or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.Common Options If You Are Behind on Your Payments or Facing Foreclosure

 - Defend: For a number of reasons, you may have no choice but to fight back and defend against foreclosure.
 Our team of lawyers and support staff have an ever-changing arsenal of defenses we use to help our clients.
 If you don't mount a defense, a sheriff's deputy could show up at your door in a matter of weeks.
 They will post a notice giving you 24 hours to vacate.
 If you don't, the sheriff will return to forcibly remove you and your personal property from the house.
-If a lawsuit has been filed, having competent, dedicated and zealous advocates fighting for you should most likely be part of any strategy.
+If a lawsuit has been filed, having competent, dedicated, and zealous advocates fighting for you should most likely be part of any strategy.

 - Redeem: If you can afford it, one option is to pay off the balance of the loan.
 As part of this, we could help you negotiate better terms, including a reduced payoff amount.